 In ₹ Million

-For the y ear ended
+For the y For the year ended

 Particulars FY2024-25 FY2025-26

-Decreases in depreciation expenses 167 33 44.8/
+Decreases in depreciation expenses 167.33 44.84

-- 55. During the year ended, the Company has discontinued the policy of Long-Term Service Award to employees which was to reward employees on reaching significant milestones in terms of number of years of their service.
+55. During the year ended, the Company has discontinued the policy of Long-Term Service Award to employees which was to reward employees on reaching significant milestones in terms of number of years of their service.
 This is in the context of the coverage of a large number of employees under the Company's ESOP schemes over the last few years, providing employees an opportunity to participate in the Company's growth and value creation.
-Consequently, the accumulated provision amounting to ₹ 506,74 Million has been written back in the Statement of Profit and Loss, and has been reduced from Employee Benefit Expenses. - 56.
-During the year, the Company has internally reorganized business operations in USA.
-While, the overall business has remained consistent for these customers, the reorganisation has resulted in transfer of certain customer contracts and certain employees, from Persistent Sys, Inc.(US subsidiary) to Persistent Systems Limited (the Holding Company and its USA branch).
-As result of the reorganization, the revenue and the profit for the year ended is not comparable with the previous corresponding year. - 57.
-The Ministry of Corporate Affairs (MCA) has issued a notification (Companies (Accounts) Amendment Rules, 2021) which is effective from 1st April 2023, states that every company which uses accounting software for maintaining its books of account shall use only the accounting software where there is a feature of recording audit trail of each and every transaction, and further creating an edit log of each change made to books of account along with the date when such changes were made and ensuring that the audit trail taminot be usadues.
+Consequently, the accumulated provision amounting to ₹ 506.74 Million has been written back in the Statement of Profit and Loss, and has been reduced from Employee Benefit Expenses.

+56. During the year, the Company has internally reorganized business operations in USA.
+While, the overall business has remained consistent for these customers, the reorganisation has resulted in transfer of certain customer contracts and certain employees, from Persistent Systems, Inc.(US subsidiary) to Persistent Systems Limited (the Holding Company and its USA branch).
+As result of the reorganization, the revenue and the profit for the year ended is not comparable with the previous corresponding year.

+57. The Ministry of Corporate Affairs (MCA) has issued a notification (Companies (Accounts) Amendment Rules, 2021) which is effective from 1st April 2023, states that every company which uses accounting software for maintaining its books of account shall use only the accounting software where there is a feature of recording audit trail of each and every transaction, and further creating an edit log of each change made to books of account along with the date when such changes were made and ensuring that the audit trail account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.

+tamino be usable...
 The Company uses a SaaS based ERP as a primary accounting software for maintaining books of account, which has a feature of recording audit trail edit logs facility and that has been operative throughout the financial year for the transactions recorded in the software impacting books of account at application as well as database level

-- 58. The financial statements are presented in ₹ Million and decimal thereof except for per share information or as otherwise stated. - 59.
-Previous year's figures have been regrouped where necessary to conform with the current year's classification.
+58. The financial statements are presented in ₹ Million and decimal thereof except for per share information or as otherwise stated.

+59. Previous year's figures have been regrouped where necessary to conform with the current year's classification.
 The impact of such regrouping is not material to financial statements

-For Walker Chandiok & Co LLP Firm Registration No.: 001076N/N500013
+For Walker Chandiok & Co LLP Chartered Accountants Firm Registration No.: 001076N/N500013 SHASHI PURUSHOTTAM TADWALKAR Shashi Tadwalka

-SHASHI PURUSHOTTAM Digitally signed by SHASHI PURUSHOTTAM TADWAI KAR Date: 2025.04.23 17:03:54
+Digitally signed by SHASH PURUSHOTTAM TADWAI KAR Date: 2025.04.23 17:03:54 -07'00'